Brybry16/Reactor-Sheriff/README.md

-# Sheriff-Mod
+# Reactor-Sheriff Mod
-Sheriff Mod is an Among Us modification for Windows, which adds a new Crewmate class to the game.
+Reactor-Sheriff Mod is an Among Us modification for Windows, which adds a new Crewmate class to the game.
+This is an adaptation of **[Woodi's Sheriff Mod](https://github.com/Woodi-dev/Among-Us-Sheriff-Mod)** that can run along with Mods created with **[Reactor Framework](https://github.com/NuclearPowered/Reactor)**.

 <img src ="Pics/SheriffMod.png" width="1000"></img>

 <h3>What does the Sheriff do?</h3>